 2. Tax Deed Sale

 In this type, the property under consideration is sold itself by the authorities to the person making the highest bid.
 The bid amount should al-least be equal to the pending tax dues, interest, and auction-related costs.
-Depending on the laws prevailing in the state, the amount recovered in excess, may or may not be paid to the property owner.
+Depending on the state’s laws, the amount recovered in excess may or may not be paid to the property owner.

 Tax Sale vs Sheriff Sale

-On the other hand, Sheriff Sale is the case where the owner of the property is unable to make the payments related to debt mortgage.
-In such event, the ownership of the property is repossessed by the lender, who then sells the property to the general public, in order to recover the amount with respect to debt.
+On the other hand, Sheriff Sale is the case where the owner of the property is unable to make the payments related to the debt mortgage.
+In such an event, the property’s ownership is repossessed by the lender, who then sells the property to the general public to recover the amount with respect to debt.

 Advantages and Disadvantages